 When searching for accommodation in Istanbul, holiday apartments are a fantastic, cost effective option.
-HouseTrip offers a number of quality self catering apartments in Istanbul, spread across the city’s many districts.
+HouseTrip offers a number of quality self catering rentals and short stay apartments in Istanbul, spread across the city’s many districts.
 Many offer fabulous views of the Bosphorus, and provide an opportunity to really experience the city like the Istanbul locals do.
 Plus, you can book a HouseTrip apartment in as little as six clicks.

 With one foot in Asia and the other in Europe, one arm in the past and another very firmly in the future, Istanbul is a city of contrasts.
 Today, modern treasures appeal as much as historic monuments, offering tourists an almost endless range of things to do.
 Haggle for treasures at the sprawling Grand Bazaar or Egyptian (Spice) Market, catch the breathtaking 360 degree views from Galata Tower, ogle the 20,000 handmade ceramic tiles of the Blue Mosque or make like a sultan and live it up at Topkapi Palace.
 After all that sightseeing, kick back on a relaxing ferry ride around the Bosphorus, share a hookah pipe with some locals, or let yourself be pummelled to within an inch of your life at a traditional hamman.
 When hunger strikes, fill up on incredible doner kebabs and mezes, or perhaps secure a table with a view at a rooftop restaurant or bar.
 If you choose self-catering Istanbul accommodation, you can also take full advantage of local delights like the Kadıköy market, Turkey’s biggest food market and home to an immense range of produce.